cosmos/cosmos-sdk/x/circuit/README.md

 ### Authorize

-Authorize, is called by the module authority (default governance module account) to give permission to disable/enable messages to another account.
-There are three levels of permissions that can be granted. `LEVEL_SOME_MSGS` limits the number of messages that can be disabled. `LEVEL_ALL_MSGS` permits all messages to be disabled. `LEVEL_SUPER_ADMIN` allows an account to take all circuit breaker actions given to the authority of module.
+Authorize, is called by the module authority  (default governance module account) or any account with `LEVEL_SUPER_ADMIN` to give permission to disable/enable messages to another account.
+There are three levels of permissions that can be granted. `LEVEL_SOME_MSGS` limits the number of messages that can be disabled. `LEVEL_ALL_MSGS` permits all messages to be disabled. `LEVEL_SUPER_ADMIN` allows an account to take all circuit breaker actions including authorizing and deauthorizing other accounts.

 ```proto
   // AuthorizeCircuitBreaker allows a super-admin to grant (or revoke) another